 Following centuries of Welsh Lovespoon tradition, Jenkins Lovespoons are entirely designed and hand-carved by Laura Jenkins Gorun in her private studio near Columbus, Ohio, and are only available from her, directly.
-While she does offer her lovespoons for sale - mainly by commission, and at the occasional Celtic festival or the annual North American Festival of Wales (NAFOW) - her main purpose is simply to promote and hopefully contribute something to this beautiful tradition, while celebrating her own Welsh heritage.
-Check out the Jenkins Lovespoons Facebook Page to see some of what's keeping Laura busy!
+Laura's work is sometimes offered for sale - mainly by commission, at the occasional Welsh or Celtic festival, or currently, at Studios on High Gallery in the Short North Arts district near downtown Columbus, Ohio.
+That said, Laura's priority is simply to promote and hopefully contribute something to this beautiful tradition, while celebrating her own Welsh heritage.
+For occasional glimpses of works in progress, check out her Jenkins Lovespoons Facebook Page!

 Originating as a courtship gift, the Welsh Lovespoon tradition has endured since the 17th century.
 Today they are given for many occasions, having evolved beyond their romantic origins, but the tradition remains otherwise unchanged; Lovespoons are still creatively carved from a single piece of wood, and most importantly, always convey a personal, heartfelt sentiment.

 Many people even have a wall-full of lovespoons on display in their homes, waiting to be handed down through the next generations.
 Have a look over at the About page to read a little more about the story of Jenkins Lovespoons, the Welsh Lovespoon Tradition and some common Symbolism.

 Sign up now for a carving class at the Columbus WoodCraft Store on Bethel Road.